anaptecs/jeaf-generator.io/uml-modeling-guide/model_driven_software_development.md

   <br>

 - **Best Practices  / Coding Guidelines**
-  Best Practices only have an indirect influence on the modelling.
+  Best Practices only have an indirect influence on the modeling.
 However they are required as the generator will make use of them when generating code.

 <br>